Academic Integrity Module

 Breaching exam procedures

-Academic misconduct includes 'breaches of the examination procedures that have been determined to be breaches of academic Integrity (see clause 6.4)' (UniSA 2021, p.44).
+Academic misconduct includes "a breach of examination procedures that has been determined to be a breach of academic Integrity" (University of South Australia, 2023, p.
+2).

 - use textbooks, dictionaries, written notes or a calculator unless you're permitted to use them.
 Always check the exam timetable site to verify what you can and can't bring to the exam